Pete Latzo: Taking the world welterweight title, May, 1926

-In an unexpected upset, Latzo defeated Mickey Walker to take the world welterweight championship before a crowd of 12,000 on May 20, 1926, in a ten-round unanimous decision in Scranton, Pennsylvania.
+In an upset, Latzo defeated Mickey Walker to take the world welterweight championship before a crowd of 12,000 on May 20, 1926, in a ten-round unanimous decision in Scranton, Pennsylvania.
 The bout was marred somewhat by frequent clinching, holding and covering up, and it lacked haymakers and knockdowns, but Latzo executed his win after previously losing to Walker, a 3-1 favorite to win the match.
 The Associated Press gave Latzo five rounds, with three to Walker, and two even, and both judges ruled in his favor.

 He defeated Willie Harmon on June 29, 1926, in a fifth-round knockout in Newark, New Jersey.
 If he had lost by knockout, Latzo's recently earned title would have been at risk.
 The combatants fought with neither having a strong advantage in the first four rounds.
 A strong left to the body that dazed Harmon followed by a solid right to the jaw during infighting in the fifth round ended the bout, though Harmon had been down very briefly in the first.
 Though he was a ring veteran, it was Harmon's first loss by knockout.

 Latzo fought one of his last defenses of the welterweight title on July 9, 1926, against Georgie Levine, winning in a fourth round disqualification before a crowd of around 22,000 at New York's Polo Grounds.
 After gaining a significant margin on points, Latzo dropped to the canvas in pain.
 The referee upheld his claim of being hit by a low blow, 1:28 minutes into the fourth round, ending the bout.